Arm Lift Surgery | Morehead City, Jacksonville NC

 A: Over time gravity can cause mild recurrence of the drooping.
 In those cases, a repeat of the surgery is rarely necessary.
 In most cases, Smartlipo will give sufficient tightening to make the arms look better.
 Q: How can I find out more about breast lift surgery?

 A: Dr. Klainer is available to discuss all of your breast lift questions.
-Feel free to schedule your free consultation at 252-222-5888
+Feel free to schedule a consultation at 252-222-5888